-With the old Magic Your Way tickets all multi-day tickets used to expire 14 days after first use but with the new system, you only get a 14 day expiry if you purchase a 10 day ticket.
-This means if you are buying say a relatively low number of days you cannot spread them over a full fortnight like you used to be able to do in the past but there are a couple of exceptions as described below.
+With the old Magic Your Way tickets, all multi-day tickets used to expire 14 days after first use.
+With the new system, you only get a 14 day expiry if you purchase a 10 day ticket.
+So if you are buying say a relatively low number of days, you cannot spread them over a full fortnight.

-Note that if you purchase your park tickets as part of a Disney Resort hotel room and ticket package, the expiration date is the longer of:
+If your ticket is part of Disney Resort hotel room and ticket package, the expiration date is the longer of: